group-8-robotics-of-destruction/s8_mapper/README.md

 s8_mapper
 =========

 Node to handle the mapping of the world.
-Test